Enayat Khan: Performing career

 He settled with his family in Calcutta, where, though he only lived to age 43, he did much pioneering work on the sitar.
 He developed the 'gayaki ang' further that his father Imdad Khan had taught him, in sitar playing.
-He gave a new dimension to crafting and making of the sitar.
+He gave a new dimension to the crafting and making of the sitar.
 For example, he standardized its physical dimensions and added the upper resonator gourd, which is very popular with today's players (though his own descendants have not been using it).
 His improvements in sitar playing made the sitar much more popular among mass audiences.

 "True, Vilayat Khan did not play the rapid-fire multi-stroke 'taan-toda' in which his father (Enayat Khan) excelled; but it can be conjectured with a fair amount of certainty that this was because he did not want to enter an area already developed to the hilt by Ustad Enayat Khan."

-"No other instrumentalist in his time had such depth, mastery, knowledge and the ability to organize and systemize the instrumental style."
+"No other instrumentalist in his time had such depth, mastery, knowledge, and the ability to organize and systemize the instrumental style."

-In a place rapidly developing into an important North Indian centre of the arts, at a time where interest in national culture was strong fuelled by the struggle for independence, he brought sitar music out from its narrow connoisseur circles to new mass audiences.
+In a place rapidly developing into an important North Indian centre of the arts, at a time when interest in national culture was strong, fueled by the struggle for independence, he brought sitar music out from its narrow connoisseur circles to new mass audiences.
 Nobel laureate Rabindranath Tagore was a musical collaborator and personal friend.
 Some of Enayat Khan's recordings have been released on CD, on the Great Gharanas: Imdadkhani compilation in RPG/EMI's Chairman's Choice series.